Rocky on VirtualBox®¶

 VirtualBox® is a powerful virtualization product for both enterprise and home use.
 Once in a while, someone posts that they are having trouble getting Rocky Linux to run in VirtualBox®.
-It has been tested multiple times going back to the release candidate, and works just fine.
+Testing and running VirtualBox® going back to the release candidate, works fine.
 The problems people usually report often involve video.

 This document is an attempt to give a step-by-step set of instructions for getting Rocky Linux up and running in VirtualBox®.
-The machine used to build this documentation was running Linux but, you can use any of the supported operating systems.
+The machine used to build this documentation ran Linux but you can use any of the supported operating systems.

 - A machine (Windows, Mac, Linux, Solaris) with available memory, and hard disk space to build and run the VirtualBox® instance.